Odd Physics Off the Diagonal: Constraining CP-violating SMEFT with Quantum Tomography: Sensitivity to New Physics

 The $\phi_{e^+}^{*}$ and $\phi_{\mu^+}^{*}$ observables show linear sensitivity to new physics through SM--EFT interference, improving the separation between CP-even and CP-odd contributions relative to a cross-section only measurement.
 However, because they probe only a restricted projection of the available spin information, residual degeneracies between $O_W$ and $O_{\widetilde{W}}$ remain, particularly in the quadratic regime.

-The observable $p_T^Z$ enables tighter 2D limits to be obtained than the $\phi_{e^+}^{*}$ and $\phi_{\mu^+}^{*}$ observables and is able to obtain a tighter 2D bound on the SM in the absence of BSM physics, i.e. in the central contour plot.
+The observable $p_T^Z$ enables tighter two dimensional limits to be obtained than the $\phi_{e^+}^{*}$ and $\phi_{\mu^+}^{*}$ observables and is able to obtain a tighter two dimensional bound on the SM in the absence of BSM physics, i.e. in the central contour plot.
 However, using $p_T^Z$ alone, the two-fold degeneracy between odd and even new physics signatures remains at a $5\sigma$ confidence level, as well insensitivity to the sign of each Wilson coefficient.

 The SDM retains not only angular modulation information but also the full pattern of spin correlations encoded in the $c_{ij}$ matrix of Eq.~\eqref{eq:DB_Rho}.
 In particular, the off-diagonal matrix elements provide direct sensitivity to structures that distinguish CP-even from CP-odd dynamics, yielding tighter and less degenerate joint confidence intervals on $(c_W, c_{\widetilde{W}})$.